sebastiansam55/boxlinux/README.md

 [License] (http://www.gnu.org/licenses/gpl.html)

-To use this tool (in it's current state) add it into your BIN, I recommend making a bin folder in your home dir and adding that to your $PATH using your .bash\_rc
+To use this tool (in it's current state) add it into your BIN, I recommend making a bin folder in your home dir and adding that to your $PATH.